Discover 5 natural solutions to treat crystals in dog urine

 Are carrots good for dogs with urinary problems?
 Yes, you read that correctly.
 Carrots can help your dog’s urinary system stay healthy and function well.

-This is because carrots contain Vitamin A. The vitamin has been found to help relieve bladder spasms and soothe irritation.
-So, the next time your pet gets a bladder infection, give them a carrot to chew on!
+This is because carrots contain Vitamin A. The vitamin helps relieve bladder spasms and soothe irritation.
+So, the next time your pet gets a bladder infection, give them a carrot to chew on.

 Understand crystals in dog urine